brylevkirill/notes/Deep Learning.md

 >	"Dropout can be interpreted as a variational Bayesian approximation, where the approximating distribution is a mixture of two Gaussians with small variances and the mean of one of the Gaussians fixed at zero.
 The uncertainty in the weights induces prediction uncertainty by marginalising over the approximate posterior using Monte Carlo integration.
 This amounts to the regular dropout procedure only with dropout also applied at test time, giving output uncertainty from our dynamics model."

-  - `paper` ["Dropout as a Bayesian Approximation: Appendix"](http://arxiv.org/abs/1506.02157) by Gal and Ghahramani
   - `video` <http://research.microsoft.com/apps/video/default.aspx?id=259218> (Gal)
   - `video` <http://techtalks.tv/talks/dropout-as-a-bayesian-approximation-representing-model-uncertainty-in-deep-learning/62508/> (Gal)
   - `video` <https://youtube.com/watch?v=I09QVNrUS3Q> (Rowan)